Mona Passage

-The Mona Passage (Canal de la Mona) is a strait that separates the islands of Hispaniola and Puerto Rico.
-The Mona Passage connects the Atlantic Ocean to the Caribbean Sea and is an important shipping route between the Atlantic and the Panama Canal.

-The Mona Passage is 80 miles (130 kilometers) long.
-It is fraught with variable tidal currents created by large islands on either side of it, and by sand banks that extend out from both coasts.
+The Mona Passage (Canal de la Mona) is a strait that separates the islands of Hispaniola and Puerto Rico in the Greater Antilles of the Caribbean region.
+Along with the Windward Passage between Hispaniola and Cuba, the approximately 80 mi wide Mona Passage connects the North Atlantic Ocean to the Caribbean Sea, operating as an important shipping route between the North Atlantic and the Panama Canal.
+The passage is fraught with variable tidal currents created by the islands on either side of it, and by sand banks that extend out from both coasts.

 Islands

 There are three small islands in the Mona Passage: